-- 2.5A The Board of Directors shall at all times be constituted so that the number of Non-Executive Directors (excluding the Chair) equals or exceeds the number of Executive Directors. - 2.6 Appointment of the Chair and Directors The Chair and Non-Executive Directors are appointed (and removed) by the Council of Governors.
+- 2.5A The Board of Directors shall at all times be constituted so that the number of Non- Executive Directors (excluding the Chair) equals or exceeds the number of Executive Directors.
+Where numbers of those present and voting, are equal the Chair, or in their absence the Deputy Chair, will have a casting vote. - 2.6 Appointment of the Chair and Directors The Chair and Non-Executive Directors are appointed (and removed) by the Council of Governors.
 The Chief Executive will be appointed or removed by the Non-Executive Directors subject to approval by the Council of Governors.
-The Trust shall appoint an Appointments Committee whose members shall be the Chair, Non-Executive Directors and the Chief Executive whose function will be to appoint the other Executive Directors of the Trust. - 2.7 Terms of Office of the Chair and Directors The provisions governing the period of tenure of office of the Chair and Directors and for the termination or suspension of office of the Chair and Directors are set out in the Constitution and these Standing Orders. - 2.8 Appointment and Powers of Vice-Chair Subject to SO 2.10 below, the Council of Governors may appoint a Non-Executive Director to be Vice-Chair for such a period, not exceeding the remainder of their term as Non-Executive Director of the Trust, as they may specify on appointing them. - 2.9 Any Non-Executive Director so elected may at any time resign from the office of Vice-Chair by giving notice in writing to the Chair and the Council of Governors may thereupon appoint another Non-Executive Director as Vice-Chair in accordance with standing order 2.8. - 2.10 Where the Chair of the Trust has died or has ceased to hold office or where they have been unable to perform their duties as Chair owing to illness or any other cause, the Vice Chair shall act as Chair until a new Chair is appointed or the existing Chair resumes their duties, as the case may be; and references to the Chair in these Standing Orders shall, so long as there is no Chair able to perform their duties, be taken to include references to the Vice-Chair. - 2.11 Joint Directors - Where more than one person is appointed jointly to a post of Director, those persons shall count for the purpose of SO 2.5 as one person. - 2.12 Role of Directors The Board will function as a corporate decision-making body within which all Directors will be equal.
+The Trust shall appoint an Appointments Committee whose members shall be the Chair, Non-Executive Directors and the Chief Executive whose function will be to appoint the other Executive Directors of the Trust. - 2.7 Terms of Office of the Chair and Directors The provisions governing the period of tenure of office of the Chair and Directors and for the termination or suspension of office of the Chair and Directors are set out in the Constitution and these StandingOrders. - 2.8 Appointment and Powers of Vice-Chair Subject to SO 2.10 below, the Council of Governors may appoint a Non-Executive Director to be Vice-Chair for such a period, not exceeding the remainder of their term as Non-Executive Director of the Trust, as they may specify on appointing them. - 2.9 Any Non-Executive Director so elected may at any time resign from the office of Vice-Chair by giving notice in writing to the Chair and the Council of Governors may thereupon appoint another Non-Executive Director as Vice-Chair in accordance with standing order 2.8. - 2.10 Where the Chair of the Trust has died or has ceased to hold office or where they have been unable to perform their duties as Chair owing to illness or any other cause, the Vice Chair shall act as Chair until a new Chair is appointed or the existing Chair resumes their duties, as the case may be; and references to the Chair in these Standing Orders shall, so long as there is no Chair able to perform their duties, be taken to include references to the Vice-Chair. - 2.11 Joint Directors - Where more than one person is appointed jointly to a post of Director, those persons shall count for the purpose of SO 2.5 as one person. - 2.12 Role of Directors The Board will function as a corporate decision-making body within which all Directors will be equal.
 Their role as members of the Board will be to consider the key strategic and managerial issues facing the Trust in carrying out its statutory and other functions.
 In exercising these functions the Board will consider guidance from the NHS Foundation Trust Code of Governance as amended from time to time.